MainbaseT/power-pages-docs/power-pages-docs/configure/mcp-overview.md

 ---
-title: Secure AI Integration with MCP Server on Power Pages
+title: Connect to Power Pages MCP server
-description: Enable secure AI interactions with your Power Pages data using the Model Context Protocol (MCP) Server.
+description: Connect securely to Power Pages Model Context Protocol (MCP) Server.
 Learn how to expose APIs, manage permissions, and more.
 #customer intent: As a Power Pages maker, I want to enable the MCP Server so that AI agents can securely interact with my portal data and APIs
 author: shwetamurkute
 ms.author: smurkute